Trains in Germany

 |Direct train||Yes, there is 1 direct train a day|

 |Train companies||Deutsche Bahn, ÖBB | ICE or Deutsche Bahn with connection|

-Trains from Berlin to Innsbruck cover the 373 miles (601 km) long trip taking on average 7 h 18 min with our travel partners like Deutsche Bahn, ÖBB | ICE or Deutsche Bahn with connection.
+Trains from Berlin to Innsbruck cover the 373 miles (601 km) long route taking on average 6 h 48 min with our travel partners like Deutsche Bahn, ÖBB | ICE or Deutsche Bahn with connection.
 Normally, there is 1 train operating per day, including direct services available.
-You can get the cheapest train tickets for this journey for as low as $47 (€38), but the average price of train tickets is $53 (€43).
+While the average ticket price for this journey costs around $55 (€46), you can find the cheapest train ticket for as low as $39 (€32).
 Travelers depart most frequently from Berlin Hbf and arrive in Innsbruck Hbf.

 From the capital to the mountains - every day countless tourists and vacationers are drawn from Berlin to Innsbruck.
 For a quick and uncomplicated journey on the route between the two metropolises, we recommend taking the train.
 Every day up to 40 trains run every 30 minutes on this route from north to south.

 For the journey by train from Berlin to Innsbruck, various travel companies offer their services.
 While Deutsche Bahn and Österreichische Bundesbahn provide the most trains for this route, Meridian and Vogtlandbahn also operate on partial segments of the route.